 Monday – Friday – students post feedback online & continue to engage in conversation on the weekly discussion questions

 Saturday – Saturday Seminar at SJSU (dates TBA)

 Sunday – peer feedback due, instructor feedback given

 How does a student apply for the program?

 Students can access the online application here.
-Please note that the application requires several documents to be uploaded, including 10 novel pages (12 point Times New Roman double spaced font), a 1 page statement of intent that introduces the student and outlines his/her goals for the program, and 1 paragraph of written feedback on a writing sample provided within the application packet.
+Please note that the application requires several documents to be uploaded: 5 novel pages (12 point Times New Roman, double spaced font) and a brief synopsis, a statement of intent that introduces the student and outlines his/her goals for the program, and a paragraph of written feedback on a writing sample provided within the application packet.

 Why do students need to provide a paragraph of sample feedback for a peer?